-Navigation extension module
+Navigation Extension Module

 The Navigation extension module provides semantic information for indoor space to support indoor navigation applications (Figure 25).
 The IndoorGML 2.0 semantics includes concepts related to navigability and connectivity between cells, obstacles and objects, as well as, routes for specific users.
 Further specialisation of cell is made available by introducing properties that can be used for additional navigation constraints such as temporal access related to as opening hours, or constraints resulting from properties of the navigation path.